ByteDev/ByteDev.DotNet/README.md

 ## Usage

+There are two main classes in the project: DotNetSolution and DotNetProject.

+### DotNetSolution

-Read in the plan text from a .NET solution file and pass it into a DotNetSolution object:
+Read in a .NET solution file and pass it into a DotNetSolution object:

 ```c#
 string slnText = File.ReadAllText(@"C:\mysolution.sln");